• Skip to main content

 In this blog post, I’ve explained three different meanings of “kami” with the example sentences.
 Let me summarize them as follows.

 • kami – 髪 (かみ) : a noun meaning ‘hair’ in Japanese.
 This type often precedes a verb meaning ‘to grow’, ‘to wave’, or ‘to cut’.
-This fact would help us to differentiate this from the others.
+This fact would help us differentiate this type from the others.

 • kami – 神 (かみ) : a noun meaning ‘god’ in Japanese.
 This can also work like an adjective to mean ‘godlike’ especially in speaking.
 This type often precedes a verb meaning ‘to believe’, ‘to ask’, or even ‘to exist’.
 It’s worth knowing.